cmu-sei/pharos/README.md

-# Pharos Static Analysis Framework
+# Pharos Static Binary Analysis Framework

-The Pharos static analysis framework is a project of the Software Engineering Institute at Carnegie Mellon University.
+The Pharos static binary analysis framework is a project of the Software Engineering Institute at Carnegie Mellon University.
 The framework is designed to facilitate the automated analysis of binary programs.
 It uses the ROSE compiler infrastructure developed by Lawrence Livermore National Laboratory for disassembly, control flow analysis, instruction semantics, and more.

 The current distribution in is a substantial update to the previous version, and is part of an ongoing process to release more of the